 The Heavenly Jewel

 We did our best to keep the bad away.
-We did everything we could think of to protect and rescue and save our child, but nothing worked.
+We did everything we could think of to protect and rescue and save our beloved sons and daughters, but nothing worked.
 The end result–at least what we see today–feels wrong.
 Unfair.

 How is this Possible?

 - Pray.
 Talk to Him like you would a good friend.
-It’s not your words, but your heart.
+It’s not your words that matter, but your heart.
+And pray in the Spirit on all occasions with all kinds of prayers and requests.
+(Ephesians 6:18a)

-- See a counselor who can help you learn to let go and work through your feelings in a healthy way.
+- See a counselor who can help you work through your feelings in a healthy way.
+Bear one another’s burdens.
+(Galatians 6:2)

-- Develop a supportive community – uplifting friends and support groups who encourage you toward contentment.
+- Develop a supportive community–uplifting friends and support groups who encourage you toward contentment.
+Rejoice with those who rejoice; mourn with those who mourn.
+(Romans 12:15)

 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do everything through him who gives me strength.